CATA 2026 Conference &

 Registration

 This year’s CATA conference will be part of the inaugural Canadian Theological and Religious Studies Forum.
-Registrants have the option of enrolling for the single day on which the CATA annual meeting will be held ($45) or for the entire forum which includes admission to the various academic societies that will be meeting over the course of four days ($150).
+Registrants have the option of enrolling for the single day on which the CATA annual meeting will be held ($45 CAD*) or for the entire forum which includes admission to the various academic societies that will be meeting over the course of four days ($150).

 Program